01 April, 2019

 You must be able to prove to the insurer that you have done everything reasonable to avoid delay expenses, and in many cases you are going to need to provide written proof of cancelled flights, delays or loss.

-how much cancellation coverage do insurers Offer?
+How much cancellation coverage do insurers offer?

 It depends on which policy you choose.
 Most insurers offer different cover levels and often at very different price points.
 We've compared the cheapest comprehensive-style policy offered by each insurer to give you a rough idea.
 To compare coverage and prices for your trip, use our quote function above.